Fulbright Program for U.S. Students

 Applicants must be U.S. citizens and graduating seniors or recent alumni.
 They must have a strong academic record and possess a strong interest in playing role of cultural ambassador.

-The Fellowships and Awards Committee interviews each applicant and forwards to IIE a summary letter of endorsement.
+The Fellowships and Awards Committee will interview each applicant and prepare a summary letter of endorsement.
 Final selection is made by the Fulbright Foreign Scholarship Board, taking into account the recommendations of the National Screening Committee, availability of funds, approval of the supervising agencies abroad, and other program requirements.
 An applicant's interest in and proposed engagement with the host country and culture will be an important component of the evaluation process and should be detailed in the application essays.